cpsancha/AJPOC/README.rst

 Stage 2 (TODO)
 ^^^^^^^^^^^^^^
 - Implement the necessary classes for storing the information of the parsed "*vacancies*" objects into models.
-- Implement a custom `Scapy pipeline <https://doc.scrapy.org/en/latest/topics/item-pipeline.html>`_ to process the parsed data into this new objects.
+- Implement a custom `Scrapy pipeline <https://doc.scrapy.org/en/latest/topics/item-pipeline.html>`_ to process the parsed data into this new objects.
 - Adapt the `spider <https://doc.scrapy.org/en/latest/topics/spiders.html>`_ to use the new `pipeline
   <https://doc.scrapy.org/en/latest/topics/item-pipeline.html>`_.